Divorce American Style: Critical response

-Awards and honors
+Accolades

 Norman Lear and Robert Kaufman were nominated for the Academy Award for Best Original Screenplay, but lost to William Rose for Guess Who's Coming to Dinner.
 Lear also was nominated for the Writers Guild of America Award for Best Written American Comedy.

 Novelization

 About two months prior to the release of the film—as was customary of the era—a paperback novelization of the screenplay was published; in this case by Popular Library, commissioning editor Patrick O'Connor.
 The author was Jackson (in later years aka Jack) Donahue.
 Donahue started his career as a police reporter and went on to become managing editor of several major newspapers.
 He had already written a number of well-regarded novels (among them The Confessor and Erase My Name) by the time he took on the adaptation of Divorce American Style.
 He would also write several works of non-fiction, including co-authorship of Leon Jaworski's Watergate memoir, The Right and the Power.